Eight-P/BD.8P/.github/ISSUE_TEMPLATE/t1-bug-report.md

 **Please describe the issue in detail and how to reproduce it, (preferably with screenshots).**

-**Please include the following information:**
+**Please include as much information as possible:**

+1. Which version of T1 do you have?
+(Themes tab and bottom of the user settings sidebar)

-1. Which Discord client are you using?
+2. Which Discord client are you using?
+(Stable, PTB, Canary, ..)

-2. Which platform are you on?
+3. Which platform are you on?
+(Windows, Mac, Linux, ...)

-3. Which Discord Mod are you using?
+4. Which Discord Mod are you using?
+(BetterDiscord, Powercord, Vizality, ...)

-**Please note:**

-* the Theme might not work properly when mixed with other Themes or Plugins.
--please make sure the issue is not caused by any external influence.
--if you want T1 to support any other Addon, please open a support request.
+5. Do you have any other additional Themes or Plugins enabled?